 Here are four benefits of BDR that you should emphasize to your clients when promoting your business continuity solution.

-1. Business continuity solutions help maintain employee productivity and a business’s ability to generate revenue.
+Business continuity solutions help maintain employee productivity and a business’s ability to generate revenue.

 Downtime can cause much more than just a financial drain on the business — the longer-term reputational costs of downtime could be disastrous.
 Partners and customers alike could lose trust in a business if it cannot meet basic obligations due to downtime.
 For example, if a CPA firm experiences downtime a day or two before the deadline to file taxes and cannot render services as promised, the firm could end up with a lawsuit on its hands from angry customers.
 The reputational costs of downtime may vary among different organizations, but in all cases they are significant.
 Deploying a BDR solution to your clients helps ensure they do not experience a loss in reputation due to long periods of downtime.

-The rise in online review sites such as Yelp and Google Places has not only provided customers with an easy way to pick a great restaurant or choose the right doctor, but also has increased the pressure your clients face from their competition.
+The rise in online review sites such as Yelp and Google Places has not only provided customers with an easy way to pick a great restaurant or choose the right doctor but also has increased the pressure your clients face from their competition.
 And the more competitive pressure your clients deal with, the more downtime could jeopardize their business by convincing their customers to deflect to competitors.
 As an example, a doctor who is unable to serve her patients due to routine system downtime may see patients move to a different medical practitioner.
-Small businesses are particularly vulnerable to a loss in customers, since the cost of acquiring new customers is astronomically high compared to the cost of merely retaining existing customers.
+Small businesses are particularly vulnerable to a loss in customers since the cost of acquiring new customers is astronomically high compared to the cost of merely retaining existing customers.
 A backup and disaster recovery solution can help your clients reduce customer churn by ensuring they are always able to serve their customers.

-4. Backup and disaster recovery helps ensure compliance with industry regulations.
+BDR helps ensure compliance with industry regulations.

-Though the short- and long-term effects of downtime could prove harmful for any business, the consequences stemming from downtime are particularly severe for those clients in the medical, financial or legal verticals.
-More often than not, these clients are subject to important important industry regulations and other legal requirements, such as HIPAA, SOX, and GLBA.
+Though the short- and long-term effects of downtime could prove harmful for any business, the consequences stemming from downtime are particularly severe for those clients in the medical, financial, or legal verticals.
+More often than not, these clients are subject to important industry regulations and other legal requirements, such as HIPAA, SOX, and GLBA.
 All of these laws require businesses to closely safeguard and retain sensitive digital information for immediate access at all times.
 Backup and disaster recovery ensures organizations do not have to worry about compliance violations and legal issues related to data loss and downtime, so your clients can focus on generating revenue and making customers happy.

 Though rapid data recovery and downtime minimization are certainly two of the major advantages of a business continuity solution, MSPs who only focus on these two aspects are short-selling the benefits of their offerings.
-Since MSPs know their clients best — from the industries they operate in to the competitive challenges they face — MSPs ought to determine the key benefits their clients would derive from backup and disaster recovery and emphasize these selling points to clients.
-This blog post is just the starting point; those MSPs that hone in how backup and disaster recovery can uniquely benefit their clients are most likely to convince clients to adopt a business continuity solution.
+Since MSPs know their clients best — from the industries they operate into the competitive challenges they face — MSPs ought to determine the key benefits their clients would derive from backup and disaster recovery and emphasize these selling points to clients.
+This blog post is just the starting point; those MSPs that hone in on how backup and disaster recovery can uniquely benefit their clients are most likely to convince clients to adopt a business continuity solution.